kubewarden/docs/docs/howtos/policy-servers/03-production-deployments.md

 # Affinity / Anti-affinity

 The Kubewarden controller can set the affinity of policy-server Pods.
-This allows to constraint Pods to specific nodes, or Pods against other Pods.
+This allows constraint of Pods to specific nodes, or Pods against other Pods.
 For more information on Affinity, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#affinity-and-anti-affinity).